Civil Engineering

 - †

-A sequence of three courses in a major area of study is required, with a total of six 3-credit professional electives.
+A sequence of three (3-credit) professional elective courses in a major area of focus is required.
+Pick a sequence from the list below:

 Writing-Intensive Course Requirements